JasonEtco/action-record/README.md

 ### Models

-Models function similar to any other ORM; they require a name and a schema, and can define "hooks":
+Models function similar to any other ORM; they require a name and a schema (here, using [Joi](https://github.com/hapijs/joi)).
+You can even define "hooks":

 ```js
 // action-record/models/user.js